Real Estate Mauritius · Westimmo

 Personal use: maximum 45 days per year

-2025-2026 National Budget — effective 1 July 2026: Registration duties and land transfer tax for non-citizens will increase from 5% to 10% across all EDB-approved schemes (PDS, IRS, RES, Smart City, IHS, G+2).
-Acquisitions completed before this date still benefit from the current 5% rate.
-Contact us to optimise the timing of your investment.
+2025–2026 Budget — applicable from July 1, 2026: Registration duty and land transfer tax for non-citizens increase from 5% to 10% across all schemes (PDS, IRS, RES, Smart City, IHS, G+2).
+Acquisitions completed before that date still benefit from the current 5% rate.
+Contact us to optimize the timing of your investment.

 15%